tresorit/ZeroKit-NodeJs-backend-sample-realm/README.md

     - clientSecret: The client secret of the client
     - callbackURL: Where the IDP process redirects to, overriding the automatic calculation.
                     Required for hybrid flow (mobile) clients and optional for code flow (web) clients.
+                    If this is an SDK client you can find this on the IDP client's settings page, along with the above two.

 Please keep in mind, that many of these settings are used for strict, case-sensitive character matching, so they should be the same as on the management portal character-to-character.